 Instead of enjoying a deep movie or expanding their knowledge, many people end up scrolling the Facebook feed or watching some tasteless sitcom just to make the time pass.
 But an activity like this doesn’t end their boredom.

 Each time they take a break from their daily responsibilities, they pick the same mindless pastime and never stop wondering why their life is so boring.
-In reality, this is just a distraction from the overall lack of fulfillment these people might be feeling.
+In reality, this is just a distraction from the overall lack of fulfillment these people feel.

 5. Toxic mental habits